Did you know that percussion instruments are thought to be the world’s oldest form of manmade instrument?

 Most Popular Percussion Instruments

-There is an incredible diversity of percussion instruments and dozens in both the membranophone family and the idiophone family.
+There is an incredible diversity of percussion instruments, and dozens of individual instruments in both the membranophone family and the idiophone family.

 For this guide, we’ll focus mainly on the better-known varieties, starting with membranophones, and then switching over to idiophones.